grafana/loki/docs/sources/upgrading/_index.md

 #### Usage Report  / Telemetry config has changed named

-The `usage_report` config for configuring if and how annonymous usage statistics are reported back to Grafana has changes from `usage_report` to `analytics`.
+The configuration for anonymous usage statistics reporting to Grafana has changed from `usage_report` to `analytics`.

 #### TLS `cipher_suites` and `tls_min_version` have moved